andrezeitz/football-quiz-milestone-2/README.md

 ![quizz](https://user-images.githubusercontent.com/85236391/127562420-aa7a9dc4-8233-4395-94a4-cfb8227cd490.png)

 After finishing the quiz you will be directed to a result page showing your total score.
-There is 3 different text alternative depending on how you scored.
+There are 3 different text alternative depending on how you scored.
 On the bottom there is a "Exit Quiz" button to exit the quiz.

 ![high score](https://user-images.githubusercontent.com/85236391/127559529-1d4ee3b5-ff24-4e07-bcc8-93b1dab15d93.png)
 ![medium score](https://user-images.githubusercontent.com/85236391/127559536-5d2fa8f5-49b6-4f0b-808c-b2f6925486bc.png)